How can we help you today?

-Which is four failed attempts for one login attempt.
-If the Account Lockout Policy was set to 3, it would already have achieved a lockout for the user.
+Which is ten failed attempts for one login attempt.
+If the user enters a bad password, and the Account Lockout Policy was set to 3, it would already have achieved a lockout for the user.

-- There are several ways to improve the user experience and mitigate potential lockouts.
+There are several ways to improve the user experience and mitigate potential lockouts when users enter bad passwords:

 - Require Email username for login.
-In that case, there will only be two login attempts recorded (once to check the account status and once to attempt the login).
+In that case, there will only be three to four login attempts recorded (once to check the account status and once to attempt the login with wcf and .NET – 3 via the web client, 4 via other clients ).
 This is a setting on the Settings page of MyWorkDrive administration.

-- Train your users to login specifying a domain, such as domain\user, which will also result in only two login attempt per login.
+- Train your users to login specifying a domain, such as domain\user, which will also result in only three to four login attempt per login.

 - Deploy an SSO, where the attempts are moved to the SSO (and typically also require an email cutting out multiple attempts).
 We have simplified setup for ADFS, AzureAD, OneLogin and Okta and have configuration files which permit you to manually setup any SAML SSO.

-Set an Account Lockout Policy which permits multiple login attempts without creating a lockout.
-10 is a reasonable number for a domain without multiple UPNs where the user can make 2-3 attempts without locking themselves out.
+- Set an Account Lockout Policy which permits multiple login attempts without creating a lockout.
+10 is a reasonable number for a domain without multiple UPNs or multiple domains where the user can make 2-3 attempts without locking themselves out.